nightwatchjs/create-nightwatch/README.md

 # if you want to initialize a new project
 $ npm init nightwatch path/to/new/project

+# for testing on mobile browsers only
+$ npm init nightwatch -- --mobile

 # generate a new config file in your existing
 # Nightwatch project (also installs webdrivers
 # and other required packages).